yashpal2104/kro/examples/aws/ack-controller/README.md

    ```
 6. Install the combined instance:

-   All contollers are enable by default.
+   All controllers are enable by default.

    ```
    kubectl apply -f instance.yaml